githubShreyas01/LGM-VIP/README.md

 # LGM-VIP
-It contains project from my web dev internship.
+This repository contains project from my web dev internship at LetsGrowMore .